Rare Breed Meat

 Bushblades Farm along with other small producers are committed to bringing back Britain’s rare animal breeds and we hope you can support us, choosing to buy rare breed meat as 'We Eat Them to Keep Them'

-The Rare Breed Survival Trust monitor the number of native breeds and produce an annual ‘Watchlist’ We currently stocks a number of rare breed animals.
+The Rare Breed Survival Trust monitor the number of native breeds and produce an annual ‘Watchlist’.
+We currently stock a number of rare breed animals.
 The status of each breed can be seen on the RBST watchlist.

 Although the Saddleback is mostly black, that does not mean that you will have black crackling or bacon rind.
 Like every other pig, the skin on the Saddleback is the same after slaughter and the removal of the bristles.
 You may find some black stubble where the bristles have not been fully removed but this should be seen as a sign of quality.